Janice Huff

-Janice Huff (born September 1, 1960) is the chief meteorologist for WNBC in New York City.
+Janice Huff (born September 1, 1960) is an American television meteorologist and the chief meteorologist for WNBC in New York City.

 Early years

-As she has sometimes noted on her newscast, though born in New York City, at an early age she moved to her grandparents house in Columbia, South Carolina, and graduated from Eau Claire High School with honors, where she was a member of the National Honor Society, Secretary of the Student Council, Varsity Cheerleader, and Miss Shamrock 1978.
+As she has sometimes noted on her newscast, though born in New York City, at an early age she moved to her grandparents house in Columbia, South Carolina.
+She graduated with honors from Eau Claire High School, where she was a member of the National Honor Society, Secretary of the Student Council, Varsity Cheerleader, and Miss Shamrock 1978.

 Education

 Huff graduated from Florida State University in Tallahassee, Florida with a major in meteorology.
 While at FSU, Huff joined Alpha Kappa Alpha sorority.